-Now that Jet Basics is installed, it’s time to connect to the Dynamics GP Data Source.
+Now that Jet Reports is installed, it’s time to connect to the Dynamics GP Data Source.

 GP Data can be both on site (on premises) or in the cloud (Remote Data Service).

 Below is a quick guide on how to connect to your data source!

 Continue reading “Jet Reports – Connecting the Data Source”

 Jet Reports for Dynamics GP comes with a very good selection of sample reports.
 These sample reports are an excellent resource – not only to see what Jet Basics does, but how the reports are built!

 Many of those sample reports rely on something called ‘Friendly Names’.

 Friendly names are names that properly describe the content of that SQL Table, or SQL View… they are, well, friendly 🙂 Rather than your typical naming convention for GP – like GL20000.